velanb/FIle-Store/README.md

-# Project Title

-File Based Data-Store
+# File Based Data-Store

-## Getting Started

-This is a File based data store where you can add key value pairs which can be retrived later on demand.
+A File based data store where you can add key value pairs which can be retrived later on demand.

 ### Initialization